 Rock N Roll Pickleball supports inclusion and access to all sports with an emphasis on pickleball.
 Pickleball is a racquet-hybrid sport created on Bainbridge Island, WA in 1965.
 Using the power of sport and structure of competition, Rock N Roll Pickleball (RNR) replaces labels and stereotypes with confidence and independence in one’s abilities.
-Through its national para-pickleball program, adaptive instruction and professional ADA coordination services, RNR promotes inclusion and access to ALL sports.
+Through its national para-pickleball program, adaptive instruction and club affiliations, RNR promotes inclusion and access to ALL sports.
 “Rock” is for the standing athletes and “Roll” is for the wheelchair athletes; together we “Rock N Roll.”

 Staying true to its roots, the adaptive side of pickleball was also created in the Seattle area by Founder and Owner of Rock N Roll Pickleball, Ms. Adrienne Barlow.
 Adrienne describes pickleball as “ping-pong on steroids.”
 Pickleball is played on a badminton size court, with a tennis type net, a whiffle ball and with an oversized ping-pong paddle.
 A non-volley zone keeps the game challenging by emphasizing strategy and control vs physical prowess.
 Lighter weight racquets/paddles, along with a lighter ball on a 20’W X 44’L court, about 1/3 the size of a tennis court, makes pickleball an excellent adaptive sport.

 In 2014, Adrienne Barlow, formally requested that the sport of pickleball be adapted by drafting and submitting the wheelchair rules for the sport.
 The USA Pickleball Association (USAPA) and International Federation of Pickleball approved the wheelchair rules for national and international competition thereafter, recognizing the adapted sport of pickleball.
 Shortly thereafter, Adrienne created para-pickleball in an effort to accommodate all permanent-physical disabilities.